jxph025319/edx-documentation/en_us/course_authors/source/video/upload_video_edx/video_overview.rst

 ###########################

 .. note::
-  This process applies only to courses that run on the edx.org site.
-For information about adding video files to courses that run on Edge, see :ref:`Step 3.
+  **This process applies only to courses that run on the edx.org site.** For information about adding video files to courses that run on Edge, see :ref:`Step 3.
 Upload a Video for an edx Edge Course <Post the Video Online>`.

 This section provides an overview of the video process for edX partners.
+This process creates a single video ID for each video that includes files for each of the different video formats as well as the hosting services for these files.
 The following diagram shows a simplified view of this process.

 .. image:: ../../../../shared/images/encoding_process_overview.png
  :width: 700